jagannathan-lab/jagannathan-lab.github.io/aboutus.md

 (repeat!)

 ### A note on publications and grants
 Whether or not we like it, publications and grants are the main currency of academia - both for me as a PI and for you as a trainee.
-We will work together to have a stready stream of both.
+We will work together to have a steady stream of both.
 There may be times when we struggle.
 But remember: you are more than your papers and grants.
 You are more than your work.